Savaysa: GI Bleeds, Strokes, or Severe Uncontrolled Bleeding

 Savaysa (edoxaban) is a relatively new blood thinner medicine from the drug company Daiichi Sankyo, Inc.

 At the time that Savaysa was approved by the FDA in January 2015, it was known there was not any treatment available to effectively reverse the anti-coagulant effect of Savaysa.
 Put otherwise, Savaysa does not have an FDA-approved specific antidote.

-From this document , “FDA approves anti-clotting drug Savaysa”, we get the following significant drug-safety information:
+From the 2015 press release, “FDA approves anti-clotting drug Savaysa,” we get the following significant drug-safety information:

 The most common side effects observed in clinical trial participants were bleeding and anemia.
 As with other FDA-approved anti-clotting drugs, bleeding, including life-threatening bleeding, is the most serious risk with Savaysa.
 There is no treatment that has been proven to reverse the anti-coagulant effect of Savaysa… [emphasis added]